-Not opening a bank account as soon as you arrive can end up in quite a lot of money spend on international fees.
+Not opening a bank account as soon as you arrive can end up in quite a lot of money spent on international fees.
 It’s always better to get a new account and transfer your fund to the place you will be living in - even if it's just for a few months.

 3. Have enough money for your upfront expenses 💸Despite the reason you decided to move abroad, if you're going to rent a place, you'll often need to pay for the first two months' rent and a deposit.
 Which is normally a good amount of money, especially when you are just starting this new adventure.
 So always keep in mind that the first months in the new country can include lots of upfront costs.